Best Tactical Shotguns in 2023: Stay Ready

 Having come out in extensive testing by the US Marine Corps in the Joint Service Combat Shotgun program to become the M1014 in military parlance, the piston-driven gas-operated M4 proved itself durable enough to survive hard use, which is quite the accomplishment for any semi-automatic shotgun.

-Today, these guns are used around the world by commandos and special response units, and with good reason.
-On the downside, they can be a little tricky to figure out– something that can be fixed through proper training– and have a problem cycling low-powered less-lethal loads, a common issue with autoloading shotguns which use a gas operated system.
+On the downside, they can be a little tricky to figure out– something that can be fixed through proper training– and have a problem cycling low-powered less-lethal loads, a common issue with autoloading shotguns that use a gas-operated system.

 Those who know, know.